worms-n-stuff/get-worms-extension/README.md

 4. Click **Load unpacked** and choose the repository root (the folder containing `manifest.json`).

 The manifest now points to scripts inside `dist/`, so the extension must be rebuilt after TypeScript changes.

-## Notes for contributors

-- Static assets (HTML, CSS, icons) remain alongside the source files; only TypeScript is compiled into `dist/`.
-- The popup HTML now sources its scripts from `dist/popup-logic/*`.
-If you add new popup modules, remember to update both the TypeScript source and the compiled output via `npm run build`.
-- `chrome.runtime.getURL` lookups expect compiled modules in `dist/`, so avoid moving built files without updating those strings.

 Happy worming!